kirmorozov/commerce-run-markdown/README.md

 php src/cli.php < tests/Unit/test1.txt
 ```

-For large inputs utilizes generators to process streaming input such as `php://input`
+For large inputs utilizes generators to process streams such as `php://input`

 ```php
 $processor = new \CommerceRun\Markdown();